jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 ```
 #### Public

-I actually like to make the docs-structs `public`:
+I actually like to make the doc-structs `public`:

 ```cs
 /// <summary>...</summary>
 public struct _element;
 ```

-That way a `docs` namespace gives an overview of the documentation accessible from outside your assembly.
+That way a `docs` namespace gives an overview of the documentation even outside your assembly.

 #### Object Browser

-For instance you can inspect them in the `Object Browser` as a whole, and other people can too:
+Now you can inspect them in the `Object Browser` as a whole, and so can others:

 `[Screen shot]`

+You can check your documentation in the Object Browser and see it all in one place.

 #### Structs

 The choice to use `structs` is for camouflage.
-They are usually displayed in an unassuming green, making the `<inheritdoc>'s` blend in the background, so the code itself pops out.
+They are usually displayed in an unassuming green color, making the `<inheritdoc>'s` blend in the background, so the code itself pops out.

 `[ TODO: Screen shot ]`

-This in contrast to crefs to actual code elements, which might be colored like that code element, which makes them very confusing to me:
+This in contrast to crefs to actual code elements, which might be colored like that code element, which makes them visually very confusing to me:

 `[ TODO: Screen shot ]`